Confined Willmore energy and the Area functional: Basic Properties

 We note also that, since $\bar{\Om}$ is compact, we have that $\bM(V_k)\to\bM(V)$, where $\bM$ denotes the mass of a varifold.
 Thus:

-For further details see \cite{ScLSC}, where it is shown the more complicated lower semicontinuity property under convergence of currents. \end{remark}
+For further details see \cite{ScLSC}, where it is also shown the more involved lower semicontinuity property under convergence of currents. \end{remark}

-Another fundamental and classical property of the Willmore functional is its conformal invariance under conformal transformations of the ambient space. \begin{thm}[Conformal Invariance, \cite{WiRG}] Let $\Si\con\R^3$ be an immersed surface that is a Riemannian submanifold of the 3-dimensional Euclidean space.
+Now we state a couple of fundamental properties of the Willmore energy. \begin{thm}[Conformal Invariance, \cite{WiRG}] Let $\Si\con\R^3$ be an immersed surface in the 3-dimensional Euclidean space.
 Suppose $\Si\con\Om$, with $\Om\con\R^3$ open.
 If $F:\Om\to F(\Om)$ is a conformal transformation, then:

-\end{thm} We recall that, by Liouville's Theorem, conformal transformations of the Euclidean $\R^3$ are just compositions of translations, dilatations, orthogonal transformations and spherical inversions (for an interesting proof see \cite{PhLT}).\\ It is important to remember that the previous theorem can actually be extended for surfaces immersed in arbitrary Riemannian manifolds taking into account the sectional curvature (for the typical example in the sphere $S^3$ see the important \cite{MaNeWC}), but we won't need such extension in the following. \\
+\end{thm} \begin{remark} We recall that, by Liouville's Theorem, conformal transformations of the Euclidean $\R^3$ are just compositions of translations, dilatations, orthogonal transformations and spherical inversions (for an interesting proof see \cite{PhLT}). \end{remark}